cozzbie/gitmergeplay/README.md

 # gitmergeplay

-Just a small repo to play with some of gits features
+Just a small repo to play with some of gits features.

+This was added by me and no one else...